flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-`App` is itself a widget, and the build method describes the part of the user interface it represents.
+`App` is itself a widget.
+The build method describes the part of the user interface it represents.
 It’s common to begin your app with a [`WidgetApp`][] class, like [`CupertinoApp`][].

 <nav class="navbar bg-primary">